-Key Vocabulary

-See Glossary for
+Key Vocabulary See Glossary for definitions

-definitions

-- 1.8 Analyze and explain which training and conditioning practices have the greatest impact on skill acquisition and performance in Individual and Dual Activities. - 1.9 Create and/or modify a practice/training plan based on evaluative feedback of skill acquisition and performance in Individual and Dual Activities. - 1.10 Analyze specific situations to determine appropriate performance strategies in individual and dual activities. - 1.11 Assess the effect/outcome of a specific performance strategy in Individual and Dual Activities. - 1.12 Demonstrate independent learning of movement skills.
+Intro.
+To KPE Personal Fitness Emphasis Physical Education, Page) 1

+and conditioning practices have the

+greatest impact on skill acquisition

+and performance in Individual and

+Dual Activities.

+1.9 Create and/or modify a

+practice/training plan based on

+evaluative feedback of skill

+acquisition and performance in

+Individual and Dual Activities.

+1.10 Analyze specific situations to

+determine appropriate performance

+strategies in individual and dual

+activities.

+1.11 Assess the effect/outcome of a

+specific performance strategy in

+Individual and Dual Activities.

+1.12 Demonstrate independent learning

+of movement skills.

+Students Know Students are Able

-Students Know Students are Able (content) to Do (skill)
+Students Know Students are Able

+(content) to Do (skill)